Synnax-Protocol/governance/README.md

-# Synnax Incentive Protocol (Forked and Enhanced from Sanctum Earnestness)
+# Synnax Incentives (Forked and Enhanced from Sanctum Earnestness)

 Welcome to the **Synnax Governance Protocol**.
 This repository contains the mechanics for the $SYN governance token, built to reward meaningful contributions and foster long-term community engagement.